 Depending on how fans felt about Terra, the series finale "Things Change" also earned a rather negative reception.

-Then comes the reboot, Teen Titans GO!, in which it has a more cutesy and chibi-ish artstyle, and the characters act completely different (for instance, Raven is now a happy, cheery little girl who likes to play with My Little Pony toys).
+Then comes the reboot, Teen Titans Go!, in which it has a more cutesy and chibi-ish artstyle, and the characters act completely different (for instance, Raven appears in an episode as a secretly happy, cheery little girl who likes to play with My Little Pony toys).
 Other fans feel the emphasis on dark humor and a few episodes having a Cruel Twist Ending (reset button aside) have ruined it in the other direction.

-Xiaolin Chronicles hasn't even aired yet, and it's already been getting this, due to character designs being different (Raimundo isn't as attractive, and Dojo is yellow instead of green), Jack Spicer being voiced by Tara Strong rather than Danny Cooksey, and the Showdowns being depicted in CGI rather than 2D animation.
+Xiaolin Chronicles got this before it even aired, due to character designs being different (Raimundo isn't as attractive, and Dojo is yellow instead of green), characters (save Omi) being recast due to a different studio, and the Showdowns being depicted in CGI rather than 2D animation.